 The specific set of procedures used to respond to Reports and Formal Complaints of Prohibited Conduct is determined by the status of the Respondent’s relationship with the University, as well as the nature of the alleged Prohibited Conduct:

-Formal Complaints of Sexual Harassment will be addressed pursuant to the Procedures for Resolution of Title IX Sexual Harassment and Sexual Violence complaints.
+Formal Complaints of Sexual Harassment or Sexual Violence will be addressed pursuant to the Procedures for Resolution of Title IX Sexual Harassment and Sexual Violence complaints.

-Report and Complaints of Sex Discrimination (non-harassment), allegations of Failure to Comply, and allegations of Retaliation against student respondents will be addressed pursuant to the Procedures for the Resolution of Title IX Sexual Discrimination Complaints (non-harassment) Against Students (“Student Procedures”).
+Report and Complaints of Sex Discrimination (non-harassment), Sexual Exploitation, allegations of Failure to Comply, and allegations of Retaliation against student respondents will be addressed pursuant to the Procedures for the Resolution of Title IX Sexual Discrimination Complaints (non-harassment) Against Students (“Student Procedures”).

-Reports and Complaints of Sex Discrimination (non-harassment), allegations of Failure to Comply, and allegations of Retaliation against faculty and staff respondents, as well as non-affiliates, will be addressed pursuant to the Procedures for the Resolution of Title IX Sex Discrimination Complaints (non-harassment) Against Faculty, Staff, Affiliates, and Non-Affiliates (“Faculty and Staff Procedures”).
+Reports and Complaints of Sex Discrimination (non-harassment), Sexual Exploitation, allegations of Failure to Comply, and allegations of Retaliation against faculty and staff respondents, as well as non-affiliates, will be addressed pursuant to the Procedures for the Resolution of Title IX Sex Discrimination Complaints (non-harassment) Against Faculty, Staff, Affiliates, and Non-Affiliates (“Faculty and Staff Procedures”).

-Formal Complaints that include allegations of both sexual harassment and sex discrimination (non-harassment) will be addressed pursuant to the Procedures for Resolution of Title IX Sexual Harassment and Sexual Violence complaints.
+Formal Complaints that include allegations of both (1) sexual harassment and (2) sex discrimination (non-harassment) or sexual exploitation will be addressed pursuant to the Procedures for Resolution of Title IX Sexual Harassment and Sexual Violence complaints.

 These procedures provide for a prompt and equitable response to Reports and Formal Complaints of Prohibited Conduct, including allegations of Retaliation.
-Resources are available for both students and employees, whether as Complainants or Respondents, to provide guidance throughout the investigation, any adjudication hearing, and ultimate resolution of Reports and/or a Formal Complaint of Prohibited Conduct.
+Resources are available for both students and employees, whether as Complainants or Respondents, to provide guidance throughout the investigation, at any adjudication hearing, and regarding ultimate resolution of Reports and/or a Formal Complaint of Prohibited Conduct.

-In instances where the Respondent is both a student and an employee, the Title IX Coordinator will determine which of the procedures will apply based on facts and circumstances of a particular incident, such as which role predominates and the role most applicable in the incident and the context in which the alleged conduct occurred.
+In instances where the Respondent is both a student and an employee, the Title IX Coordinator will determine which of the procedures will apply based on facts and circumstances of a particular incident, such as which role predominates and which role is most applicable in the incident and the context in which the alleged conduct occurred.

 The University’s ability to take appropriate action against a Third-Party will be determined by the nature of the relationship of the Third-Party to the University.
 The Title IX Coordinator will determine the appropriate manner of resolution consistent with the University’s commitment to a prompt and equitable process consistent with federal law, federal guidance, and this Policy.